 The abuse I suffered in my marriage was certainly debilitating.
 It was a high stress and highly depressing situation.
 I even suffered from mild depression while married to my abuser.
 He of course saw that as a weakness and a reminder of how horrible of a person he really was and is.
 I certainly had to put in the work.
 The details are here.

 My conscience is clear because I am not a nasty person nor have I purposely set out to cause someone pain.
 As a wife, I bent over backwards for my narcissistic ex-husband.
 I was a “just because” kind of spouse.
 I used to send him flowers, give him greeting cards on a fly and randomly buy him a gift just to let him know I was thinking about him.
-I treated him very well and was a good wife to him.
+I treated him very well.
+Unfortunately, my kindness was mistaken for weakness and was used against me.

 When things started to go south, I was more than willing to go to counseling to get us back on track.
 It didn’t work out because he was unwilling to do his part.
 He chose to try to manipulate the counselors, and he failed.
 The truth always comes out.